 S Corporation Tax Returns

-S corporations must usually take a calendar year-end date (December 31) to coincide with the personal tax year-end unless the corporation can establish a reasonable business purpose for a different date.
-The filing date and tax return due date are the 15th day of the 3rd month after the tax year-end—in other words, taxes are due March 15 for almost all S corporations.
+S corporations must usually take a calendar year-end date (December 31) to agree with the personal tax year-end unless the corporation can establish a reasonable business purpose for a different date.
+The filing date and tax return due date are the 15th day of the third month after the tax year-end—in other words, taxes are due March 15 for almost all S corporations.

 Corporations' and S Corporations' Tax Forms

 Corporations file their taxes on Form 1120.
 S corporations file their federal income taxes using Form 1120-S. S corporation shareholders report their share of corporate income or loss on a Schedule K-1, Shareholder's Share of Income, Deductions, Credits.

 How to File.
 You can file your corporate or S corporation tax return by mail or you can have your tax preparer e-file the return.
 Certain corporations with assets of $10 million or more that file at least 250 returns a year must e-file.
 You can find the correct addresses to use when filing your Form 1120 on the IRS website.

 Before You Prepare Your Tax Return

 Estimated Taxes, Amended Tax Returns, and Extension Applications

 Corporations must pay estimated taxes if their expected tax bill is $500 or more.
 Corporations calculate and file estimated taxes on IRS Form 1120-W. The installments generally are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 This would be April 15, June 15, September 15, and December 15 for a corporation that uses the calendar year.

 Corporations receive automatic approval on extension applications, but they must still file the application using Form 7004.
 The form must be filed by the due date of the corporate tax return, and they must pay the taxes due by this date.

 State Corporate Taxes

 You must also pay income taxes in the state or states where your business is incorporated if those states have corporate taxes.
-To find out more about your state's corporate tax rates and filing instructions, go to the website of your state tax authority - state department of revenue or similar department.
+To find out more about your state's corporate tax rates and filing instructions, go to the website of your state department of revenue or similar agency.

 Getting Help with Corporate Income Taxes